-Fast Tomography scans A tomography experiment was then performed with the highest rotational velocity of the Spindle: $180 \, \mathrm{deg/s^1}$ .
-The trajectory of the point of interest during the fast tomography scan is shown in Figure 5.3.
-Although the experimental results closely mirror the simulation results (Figure 4.6), the actual performance was slightly lower than predicted.
-Nevertheless, even with this robust (i.e. conservative) HAC implementation, the system performance was already close to the specified requirements.
+Fast Tomography scans

+A tomography experiment was then performed with the highest rotational velocity of the Spindle: $180 \deg/s^1$ .
+The trajectory of the point of interest during the fast tomography scan is shown in Figure

 &lt;sup>1The highest rotational velocity of 360 deg/s could not be tested due to an issue in the Spindle's controller.